-Food safety refers to the conditions and practices that preserve the quality of food to prevent contamination and foodborne illnesses.
+Food safety refers to the conditions and practices that preserve the quality of food.
+These practices prevent contamination and foodborne illnesses.

 Food - hygiene and sanitation

 Food can be contaminated in many different ways.
 Some food products may already contain bacteria or parasites.
 These germs can be spread during the packaging process if the food products are not handled properly.
-Improperly cooking or storing food can also cause contamination.
+Improperly cooking, preparing, or storing food can also cause contamination.